 Leave a comment

-I Found God today appreciating my brother.
+I Found God today in my friend’s joy from her new puppy.

 Leave a comment

-I Found God today in the common.
+I Found God today in a positive outlook.